League-of-Fabulous-Developers/fabula-ultima-quick-npcs/README.md

 # Fabula Ultima Quick NPC Wizard

-This module to implement the Creature Quick Assembly Rules from the preview document / the upcoming "Bestiary" in an easy to use fashion.
+This module strives to implement the Creature Quick Assembly Rules from the preview document / the upcoming "Bestiary" in an easy to use fashion.
 The wizard is accessible from the ProjectFU scene controls and the Actors tab.

 ![](screenshot.png)